pcasaretto/dotenv/README.md

 # dotenv

-A small command line that loads enviroment variables from a file and executes a command.
+A small command tool line that loads enviroment variables from a file and executes a command.

+# Why?

+There were others, but they all had dependencies (ruby, node).

 ## Usage